Zuhairsyed123/Parkinsons-disease-prediction-/README.md

-# Parkinsons Disease Prediction using Machine Learning
+# Parkinson's Disease Prediction using Machine Learning

 ##  Overview
-This project focuses on predicting the likelihood of Parkinson’s disease using machine learning techniques based on medical data.
+This project predicts the presence of Parkinson’s Disease using machine learning techniques based on biomedical voice measurements.

-- Parkinson’s Prediction → based on biomedical voice measurements

-The objective is to assist in early detection using data-driven models.
+Parkinson’s Disease is a neurodegenerative disorder that affects movement and speech.
+Early detection is crucial, and this project aims to assist in preliminary diagnosis using data-driven methods

 ## Tech Stack
 - Python